adessoSE/devblog/_posts/2019-08-02-identify-bottlenecks-in-your-spring-tests-with-junit-insights.md

 ## Individual test profiles

 You can define different profiles for the execution of your Spring Boot application.
-For example these profiles can define which implementation of a Bean is used in different contexts.
+For example, these profiles can define which implementation of a Bean is used in different contexts.
-In our example, you can define a different instance of the `FruitManager` Bean for the `dev` environment by labeling the Bean class with the `@Profile("dev")` annotation and the test class with the `@ActiveProfiles("dev")` annotation.
+In our example, you can define a different instance of the `FruitManager` Bean for the `dev` environment by labeling the Bean class with the [`@Profile("dev")`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Profile.html) annotation and the test class with the [`@ActiveProfiles("dev")`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/context/ActiveProfiles.html) annotation.

 ```java
 @Component